 TNI’s Industry Barometer Survey

-Tourism Northern Ireland commissioned a survey in June with Northern Ireland’s tourism industry to monitor 2025 year-to-date (Jan–June) business performance, including outlook for the summer period, as well as causes of concern and reasons to be optimistic.
-The research indicates:
+Tourism Northern Ireland commissioned a survey in October with Northern Ireland’s tourism industry to monitor 2025 year-to-date (Jan-Sep) business performance, including outlook for the remainder of the year, as well as causes of concern and reasons to be optimistic.

-• Almost three quarters of businesses have seen international visitor volumes either exceed or match 2024 volumes, with approximately one-quarter reporting a decline on the previous January-June 2024 period.
+- Overall, the majority of businesses have seen international visitor volumes either exceed or match 2024 volumes, with just over one-fifth reporting a decline on the previous year.

-Operating environment remains challenging across all key sectors
+Overall, business outlook is mixed, with an operating environment that remains challenging across all key sectors

-• Significant levels of concern continue to prevail regarding the on-going impact of reduced consumer disposable income and general operating costs, with the high price of energy and insurance also highlighted.
-Increased competition was a concern for almost a quarter of businesses.
+- Significant levels of concern continue to prevail regarding the adverse impact of reduced consumer disposable income.
+High energy prices and other operating costs also remain a cause for concern.

 Staff recruitment issues continue